 And I've been a frequent participant on the Techwhir-L forum for over 20 years.

 As inspiration strikes, I post long-form articles about writing, MS Word, marketing, computer security, digital self-promotion, and general business topics at LinkedIn's publishing site.
 In addition, I frequently post to the LinkedIn feed.

-Readers of The Freelancer—the quarterly newsletter published by the Editorial Freelancers Association—also often see my byline.
+Readers of The Freelancer—the bi-monthly Editorial Freelancers Association newsletter—also often see my byline.

-Yes.
-I usually do this through comments I make while editing their draft submissions.
-These may take the form of basic do's and don'ts, suggested reading material, or some other helpful advice.
+All of the time.
+I usually do this through embedded comments I make while editing their draft submissions.
+These may take the form of basic do's and don'ts, suggested reading material, or other helpful advice.